Admission to the Program

 Oral Proficiency Exam

-All students (including U.S. citizens and permanent residents) whose native language is not English are required to take the OPIc (Oral Proficiency Interview computer).
+All students (including U.S. citizens and permanent residents) whose native language is not English are required to take the OPIc (Oral Proficiency Interview – computer).
 Admission to the program does not depend upon the results of the OPIc.
-Test results will be used in advising, coursework determination and in making work assignments.
+Test results will be used in advising, determining coursework and making work assignments.

 Applicants indicate as part of the admissions application whether they wish to be considered for funding.
 There is no separate application form.

-We award approximately 7 assistantships each year on a competitive basis.
-Assistantships pay approximately $22,300 per academic year.
-Assistantships also include a tuition waiver, health insurance, and mandatory fees (i.e., library fee, technology fee, etc.).
+We award approximately six to eight assistantships each year on a competitive basis.
+Assistantships pay approximately $23,500 per academic year.
+Assistantships also include a tuition waiver, health insurance and mandatory fees (i.e., library fee, technology fee, etc.).
 Financial support is typically offered for a duration of five years, conditional on good progress and academic standing.

 Additional fellowships may be available for highly qualified applicants.
 Financial support for these fellowships is provided by generous donors and the Haslam College of Business.

 Several additional financial awards are offered on a competitive basis during the program.
 These include:

 - J. Fred and Wilma Holly Award for Excellence in Research – $5,000

 - J. Fred and Wilma Holly Award for Best First-Year Graduate Student – $5,000

 - J. Fred and Wilma Holly Award for Published Research – $5,000